 Geosciences and Earth Systems majors with senior standing will take a comprehensive exam.
-Students will be required to attend a one-hour meeting held early in the semester, and the exam will be administered later in the semester.
+Students will be required to attend a one-hour meeting held early in the Spring semester.
+The exam will be administered on a Saturday in February.
 May only be taken on a pass/fail basis.

-Prerequisites: departmental major and senior standing.
+Prerequisites: Departmental major and senior standing.